 The first account of the history of mathematics of which we know was written by Eudemus (of Rhodes, fl. c.
 320 BC: Week 3), a student of Aristotle.
-Though lost, this was (in part) summarised, and summarised again (by Proclus, below).
-It is to Eudemus, through Proclus, that much of our knowledge of early Greek mathematical history (e.g. pre-Euclidean geometry) is due.
+Though lost, this was (in part) summarised (e.g. by Proclus, below).
+It is from Eudemus, through Proclus, that we have much of our knowledge of early Greek mathematical history (e.g. pre-Euclidean geometry).
 Proclus (of Alexandria, 410-485 AD).

-Proclus taught at Athens as head of the 'Neoplatonic school', and wrote: (i) the Eudemian sumary, his account of Eudemus' work above;
+Proclus taught at Athens as head of the 'Neoplatonic school', and wrote:

-(ii) his Commentary on Euclid. for a detailed account, see Heath II, Ch.
+- (i) the Eudemian sumary, his account of Eudemus' work above; - (ii) his Commentary on Euclid. for a detailed account, see Heath II, Ch.
 XXI.